UMassCenterforeDesign/DFAMcheck/README.md

 # DFAMcheck
-An ontological framework based on CAD design features to enable checking of design for additive manufacturing
+An ontological framework to query known additive manufacturing capabilities associated to CAD design features

 Version: 01/22/2018
-Author:Shreyas
+Author: Shreyas Patil
+Department of Mechanical and Industrial Engineering University of Massachusetts at Amherst
+Center for e-Design

-Please follow step by step instructions to open the following ontologies
+Please follow step by step instructions to open the following ontology:

 Using Protege
 1.Start Protege